mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-18-spring-boot-oauth2-with-thymeleaf.md

 If you remember the my previous blog, the client will only needs to send client ID and client secret.
 Then, Google can identify our web application(the client).
 And also our client won't manage its users.

 I will not go into the details of how to setup your google (via console.cloud.google.com) to use as OAuth.
-There are dons of tutorial on Internet.
+There are tons of tutorial on Internet.

 > Just make sure that:
 >